Azure-Samples/autoauth-solution-accelerator/evals/README.md

 ## Usage

-To run the evaluations for specific pipelines, set the necessary environment variables and execute the corresponding evaluator script. `azd up` must be run first to set up the environment.
+To run the evaluations for specific pipelines, set the necessary environment variables and execute the corresponding evaluator script. `azd up` must be run first to set up the environment followed by `pip install -r requirements.txt`.

 **For the `agenticRag` evaluation pipeline:**